Guidelines for job search correspondence

 Tell the employer what you'll do for the organization, not what the organization can do for you.

 Saying, "I really want this job because it will give me great experience," is not a sell to an employer.
 Of course the job will give you (or someone else) great experience.
 It just makes you sound "all-about-me."
 Instead, tell the employer what you have to offer.
-Be specific and realistic; as in, "I have great organizational skills that I developed and demonstrated when I was event chair for my club."
+Be specific and realistic; as in, "I have strong organizational skills that I developed and demonstrated when I was event chair for my club."
 Don't use hyperbole; as in, "I will immediately contribute to higher profitability on my first day on the job."

 Grammar, spelling and punctuation should be error-free; wording should be clear, concise and business-like; avoid gimmicky language and slang terms.